What is Health Services?

 Sometimes we make a referral to the Counseling Center on campus when a student is psychologically stressed, or students can call the Counseling Center directly at 559-5714 to make an appointment.

-Can my son/daughter get allergy injections at Health Services?
+Can my child get allergy injections at Health Services?

-If my son/daughter needs “blood work” can Health Services do this?
+If my child needs “blood work” can Health Services do this?

 Yes.
-We would make an appointment with our PA and if necessary, she can order lab tests.
-The student can get blood work done at Valley View Hospital or DLO here in Ada at the student’s expense.
+You will need to make an appointment with the Nurse Practitioner so that she can assess the lab needs.
+The student can get blood work done at Mercy Hospital or DLO here in Ada at the student’s expense.
 ECU Health Services is not responsible for student’s medical bills.